 Digital recordings—and the computing power to store and organize them—have only recently become commonplace in fieldwork.
 But a picture is worth a thousand words, and a single video or audio clip, like the movie of the hungry fledgling, is packed with information.
 Scientists and nonscientists alike can watch, listen to, and learn from such events, which they might never experience firsthand.

 Armed with digital equipment, the students are doing more than just recording data.
 Rising sophomore Eric Gulson of Veracruz, Mexico, noticed that the Scarlet Tanager fledgling was making an interesting veer sound, similar to the call of a Veery (listen to a Veery call).
-He recorded the call and found that it has not yet been described in the authoritative Birds of North America Online, nor is it part of the Macaulay Library’s audio collection.
+He recorded the call and found that it has not yet been described in the authoritative Birds of North America Online [update 2/8/22: Birds of North America Online is now part of Birds of the World], nor is it part of the Macaulay Library’s audio collection.
 The group also recorded the calls of a nesting female tanager, another new find for the Library.

 Update your browser or Flash plugin